 The Total World Fund is a Kernel PIE fund that provides exposure to the global share market through one vehicle.
-Under the bonnet, the fund invests in the FTSE Global All Cap Index, one of the most diversified equity indices available anywhere in the world, spanning developed and emerging markets across all company sizes.
+Under the bonnet, the fund tracks the FTSE Global All Cap Index, one of the most diversified equity indices available anywhere in the world, spanning developed and emerging markets across all company sizes.

 Do I need a Kernel subscription to buy the Total World Fund?